 This describes how a query is evaluated in ClustrixDB.

 ClustrixDB component that prevents long-running queries from monopolizing cpu resources by giving priority to any waiting small queries.

 Fanout is the ability to use multiple CPUs to execute a query.

 The GTM and other subsystems use flow control to prevent message senders from outpacing receivers and to prevent receiving nodes' memory from filling up with unprocessed messages.

 Sending a row or rows to another node for further processing.

 A pre-compiled part of a query usually sent to another node for processing.

-A subsystem that manages the atomic commitment of transactions across the cluster, and ensures that all nodes involved come to the same decision every time.
+A subsystem that manages the .Glossary of Terms vClustrix-9.1#atomic commitment of transactions across the cluster, and ensures that all nodes involved come to the same decision every time.

 Invocation Id that marks the beginning of a statement within a transaction.

 ClustrixDB distributes indexes based on hashing the first column of an index unless advised otherwise.
-See Distribute.
+Also see Distribute.